Perturbative bootstrap of the Wilson-line defect CFT: Multipoint correlators: Preliminaries

 The Wilson-line defect CFT considered in this paper is defined by the Maldacena-Wilson loop \eqref{eq:MaldacenaWilsonLoop}, which we orient along the temporal direction as a straight line:

 where, without loss of generality, we choose $\phi^6$ to be the scalar field coupling to the line defect by setting $\theta$ to be

 This operator breaks the (Euclidean) conformal group as follows:

 Here, $\mathfrak{so}(2,1)$ corresponds to the conformal group of the one-dimensional CFT associated with the line defect, with the quantum number being the scaling dimension $\Delta$.
 The $\mathfrak{so}(3)$ factor represents the rotational symmetry around the defect, which can be interpreted as an internal symmetry with quantum number $s$, referred to as the \textit{transverse spin}.
-The defect also breaks the $R$-symmetry group $\mathfrak{so}(6)_R$ down to $\mathfrak{so}(5)_R$, with $k$ denoting the corresponding quantum number.
+The defect also breaks the $R$-symmetry group $\mathfrak{so}(6)_R$ down to $\mathfrak{so}(5)_R$, with $[a,b]$ denoting the corresponding quantum numbers of the irreducible representation of the operators living on the defect.
 Altogether, the full supersymmetric algebra $\mathfrak{psu}(2,2|4)$ of $\Nm=4$ SYM is broken down to the defect algebra $\mathfrak{osp}(4^*|4)$.

-Among the representations of the defect algebra, a special class consists of the scalar half-BPS operators $\Op_\Delta$, which have protected scaling dimensions and satisfy $k = \Delta$ and $s=0$.
+Among the representations of the defect algebra, a special class consists of the scalar half-BPS operators $\Op_\Delta$, which have protected scaling dimensions and satisfy $[a,b] = [0, \Delta ]$ and $s=0$.
 We focus on the operators that are inserted along the trace of the Wilson line.\footnote{In principle, higher-trace operators exist.
 However, they do not play a significant role in the large $N$ limit for the one-dimensional theory.
-They do, however, become relevant in the study of correlation functions that involve bulk operators in the presence of a defect, as discussed in Appendix A of \cite{Giombi:2018hsx} or in the microbootstrap section of \cite{Barrat:2024nod}.} These operators are defined by
+They do, however, become relevant in the study of correlation functions that involve bulk operators in the presence of a defect, as discussed in Appendix A of \cite{Giombi:2018hsx} or in the microbootstrap section of \cite{Barrat:2024nod}, even if $N$ is taken to be infinity.} These operators are defined by

 where $u^2 = 0$ and $u \cdot \theta = 0$ to ensure that the representation remains symmetric traceless and decoupled from the field $\phi^6$ present in the Wilson line.
 Here, $\Wl[\ldots]$ indicates that the fields are \textit{inserted} along the Wilson line, meaning